petervandivier/yes-chef/README.md

 > Just-the-VM.

 The minimum configuration needed to make a VM can be found at commit `f9bd9f0067889a1d124121d459665796db3c059b`.
 It is deceptively small, requiring just 3 nodes in `.kitchen.yml`.
+Having a "blank" VM is ~~sometimes~~ often super useful for trying new things before checking them in.

 The stack I'm running at the moment includes the following: